gonzalofranetovic/theme-academic-cv/content/project/5chile_neighborhood_segregation/index.md

 ---
 title: 5.
-Inferential Distribution Spaces - Socioeconomic composition of neighborhoods and attitudes toward inequality in Chile
+Inferential distributive spaces - Socioeconomic composition of neighborhoods and attitudes toward inequality in Chile
+authors:
+- admin

 summary: An example of using the in-built project page.
 tags:
   - Source Themes